 14.4.
 Ties: The numbers of teams posting the same score share the purse for those places equal to the number of teams tied.
 An example:

 If two teams tied for the highest score, each would share the purses for 1st and 2nd place.
 If three teams tied with the highest score they would share 1st, 2nd and 3rd place.
 If 2 teams posted the second highest score in this example, then they would share 4th and 5th place money and so on through the Categories until all places are accounted for.
 This prevents a situation where a team that scored low is awarded more of a prize than others scoring higher, only because they were not tied.
 TIES WILL BE VERY RARE!

 15. Bowling outside the US.

 15.1.
-Bowlers outside the United States must provide the WWPBT with information concerning the Bowling Centers within their countries during registration.
+Bowlers outside the United States must provide potbowlers.com with information concerning the Bowling Centers within their countries during registration.

 15.1.1.
-Leagues in countries outside of the United States must be aligned with sanctioning rules of the ABC or WIBC of the United States in order to compete beyond their borders.
+Leagues in countries outside of the United States must be aligned with sanctioning rules of the UNITED STATES BOWLING CONGRESS (USBC) in order to compete beyond their borders.